itiskawa/singulal-gauss-quadrature/README.md

 # C++ Library for Gaussian Quadrature with Singular weights

 ### Dependencies
-GQJacobi is a library that relies on Eigen, which you can download by running;
+SingGQ is a library that relies on Eigen, which you can download by running;
 ```
 brew install eigen
 ```